 Areas of concern, including accessibility issues created by snow, should be reported to Facilities Dispatch at 970-491-0077.
 Please do not contact the university grounds crew or other Facilities Management employees directly; they may be away from their phones working to clear campus of snow.

 Important information for employees

-Some employees may be required to report to work because their job functions include maintaining or protecting the health, safety, or physical well-being of campus and students, faculty and staff, such as police officers, some facilities employees, those caring for certain research laboratories, or employees providing dining services to students.
+Some employees may be required to report to work because their job functions include maintaining or protecting the health, safety, or physical well-being of students, faculty and staff, such as police officers, some facilities employees, those caring for certain research laboratories, or employees providing dining services to students.
 Employees should ask their supervisor for information about their designation.

 All other employees should please leave campus in a timely fashion.
 In many cases, this is essential so that snow crews and others can clear lots and address safety concerns needed to get the campus open again.

 How is employee leave handled during a university closure?